JuliaPhylo/PhyloNetworks.jl/docs/src/man/snaq_plot.md

 of the best (estimated) network `net1`.
 The modifications changed the direction of one reticulation at a time, by moving the placement of one hybrid node to another node inside the same cycle.
-For each modified network, the pseudolikelihood score was calculated.
+For each modified network, the pseudolikelihood score was calculated (the `loglik` or `-Ploglik` values give a pseudo deviance actually).

 The function name `snaq!` ends with ! because it modifies the argument `raxmlCF` by including the expected CF. Type `?` then `snaq!` to get help on that function.